 Identify opportunities and threats, as well strengths and weaknesses with your idea (SWOT).

-Write a brief project description including the SWOT that includes what your expectations are for your learning experience?
+Write a brief project description including the SWOT that includes what your expectations are for your learning experience?imaging

 Interactive brainstorming to generate ideas for improvement.